SOFTS-Raw sugar hits 2-1/2 week lows, cocoa steadies

 COCOA

-* December London cocoa LCCc2 rose 0.3% to 2,681 pounds per metric ton, still some way off a 46-year high hit on Wednesday.
+* December London cocoa LCCc2 rose 0.6% to 2,690 pounds per metric ton, still some way off a fresh 46-year high hit on Wednesday.

 * Dealers said funds are poised to roll their long positions from September cocoa to December, boosting the latter's prices.